 A video doorbell (also known as a smart doorbell) was once reserved for us tech nerds, but the convenience and added security they bring has seen a huge growth in the demand for them.

-If you’re planning to add a video doorbell to your front porch, we’ve put together this guide with our top recommendations and some helpful buying advice.
+If you’re planning to add a video doorbell to your front porch, I’ve put together this guide with my top recommendations and some helpful buying advice.

 - Best Video Doorbells UK

 - Video Doorbells Specs Comparison

 - Benefits of Video Doorbells

 Best Overall: Ring 4• Reliable video doorbell with fast alerts

 • High quality video including 4 second pre-roll

 • Speak to visitors through your Echo smart speaker